jimmyjon711/InfimechTxUpgrade/README.md

 1. Power on the printer, once you can get to the web interface navigate to `System` (second from the bottom option on the left side)
 1. Verify `mcu information` Version shows **v0.12.0-xxx-xxxxxxxxx** (See picture below), your x's will be something different depending on when klipper was pulled from github.
     ![MCU flashed](./pics/mcu_flashed.png)
+1. Properly shutdown the Infimech and power it off then remove SD-Card from the MCU TF-Card slot.